 PaydayLoans.com also requires every member of its lender network to openly share information on fees, interest rates, rollover changes and any other relevant loan details before customers sign any loan-related paperwork.
 These practices are mandated by the federal Truth in Lending Act and outlined by the CFPB.
 It is recommended that consumers who are utilizing PaydayLoans.com to obtain a quick online cash loan file a formal complaint with the CFPB in the event that they have any issues regarding a particular lender.

 Many states around the nation have specific policies in place with regard to minimum/maximum loan amounts and loan repayment.
-The lenders whom PaydayLoans.com is affiliated with have all pledged to follow applicable state lending regulations in addition to the federal regulations that this document outlines.
+The lenders whom PaydayLoans.com is affiliated with have all agreed to follow applicable laws and regulations.

 PaydayLoans.com’s affiliate lenders are required to follow established fair debt collection practices when they are collecting loan repayments from borrowers.
 The Federal Trade Commission’s Fair Debt Collections Act stipulates clearly that lenders are not allowed to do any of the following things: